 Dachshunds with their long bodies get chrondodystropy (brittle spinal discs).
 Old Pekineses may suffer from calcified spinal discs.
 Jumping up and down sofa sets and running up and down few flights of steps daily for apartment dogs cause damage to the spinal disc.
 The first sign will be that of the dog unwilling to climb up or down stairs at around age 5 years.

 Sometimes, the owner present the dog with a complaint of "not eating much."
 In one case, the fifty-year-old owner came to me for a second opinion after complaining that the vet who could not speak his Hokkien dialect and had to use the nurse as an interpreter had diagnosed kidney and liver disease, the need to do blood tests, X-rays and the possibility of an operation.
-What the vet meant was that there was a need for more detailed test and these would cause money.
+What the vet meant was that there was a need for more detailed test and these would mean extra expenses.

-"How come the dog is still not walking?" he phoned me three days after the prednisolone injection.
+"How come the dog is still not walking?" he phoned me three days after the Prednisolone injection.
 He could not understand that the dog needed crate rest (confined to a cage except for passing stools and urine) for at least 2 months and re-examination.
 Intervertebral disc disease is easily diagnosed based on symptoms and examination.
 X-rays of the spinal disc were out of question as it would add to the cost and most owners want the least cost treatment, meaning less than fifty dollars.
 After all, a general practitioner in human medicine charges around twenty to thirty dollars for a cough and cold case.

 Sometimes, a house call may be needed for paralysed dogs.
-One day, a housing agent phoned me to make a house call to an American expatriate whose paralysed dog passed blood in the urine.
+One day, a housing agent phoned me to make a house call to an American lady whose paralysed dog passed blood in the urine.

 "How much will you charge?" he asked.
 House calls are time consuming and the charges of $50 may be affordable.

-"I charge $50 if the expatriate permits me to take some pictures of her dog in a wheel chair for educational purposes to benefit dog owners on the web.
+"I charge $50 if the lady permits me to take some pictures of her dog in a wheel chair for educational purposes to benefit dog owners on the web.
 There is a shortage of such educational material in Singapore."

-This Lhasa Apso, much loved by the expatriate, was operated in the U.S at around $3,000 (I presume it is US$3,000) four years ago and had never recovered her ability to walk.
-This would be a case of "After spending so much money, the dog is still paralysed" but she did not blame the veterinarian as she paraplegia in Lhasa Apso, Singaporewas educated and well informed.
+This Lhasa Apso, much loved by the lady, was operated in the U.S at around $3,000 (I presume it is US$3,000) four years ago and had never recovered her ability to walk.
+This would be a case of "After spending so much money, the dog is still paralysed" but she did not blame the veterinarian as she

 She got her dog wheel chairs from www.k9carts.com.
 However, the management of the paralysed dog is very important.
 The owner is aware of the problems of urinary stasis and expressed the urine out of the bladder daily direct into the toilet bowl.
 She held the dog firmly and massaged the bladder.
 Urine flowed into the toilet bowl.
 I was impressed as I had not thought of this method to advise other owners.
 "People may laugh at me," she said.

-I had asked her to collect the urine so that I could see what was passed out. paraplegia in Lhasa Apso, SingaporeThere was a large piece of bladder mucosa of around 1 cm x 1 cm in size in the dark coloured urine kept in the bottle.
+paraplegia in Lhasa Apso, SingaporeThere was a large piece of bladder mucosa of around 1 cm x 1 cm in size in the dark coloured urine kept in the bottle.
 Why was the mucosa detaching from the bladder was a mystery to me.
 Could it be her frequent expression of the bladder?
 I advised that the dog drink more water.
 I forgot to ask her how she managed the lack of control of passing stools.

 Antibiotics were given.
 The dog was given a dextrose saline injection as that was what her vet used to do.